Rashycoder/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 4 has a function that checks for alphabetic characters function in file number 5 returns the sign of a number file 6 contains a function that computes the absolute value of an integer
+File 4 has a function that checks for alphabetic characters function in file number 5 returns the sign of a number file 6 contains a function that computes the absolute value of an integer file 7 contains a function that prints the last digit of a number.